Supporting children and young people during the Coronavirus Pandemic

 Covid 19 has brought huge challenges and changes to all our lives.
 Children and young people may find coping with the uncertainty and significant changes to their routines particularly stressful and challenging.

-Select here to access the Scottish Government Guidance (January 2021)
+Select here to access the Scottish Government guidance for schools

 National expectations for remote learning were published by Education Scotland on the 8th January 2021.
 Select here to access the guidance.

-Education Scotland are working with schools and local authorities to support and improve the delivery of high quality and effective remote learning.
-A national overview is underway and will be published on the 29th January 2021. the purpose is to;
+Education Scotland is worked with schools and local authorities to support and improve the delivery of high quality and effective remote learning.
+A national overview called 'What Scotland Learned' was published on the 29th January 2021.

 Online Support and Remote Learning

 The increasing volume of information on the internet about how to support all children, young people and their families during the Covid 19 outbreak may feel overwhelming at times.
-This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are at home and engaging in blended learning during this current lockdown of 2021.
+This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are learning at home because they need to sheild or isolate.
 Resources can be selected which are most appropriate for the child or young person being supported.
 ELCs and schools will be required to support their learners during these times.